tidyverse/purrr/tests/testthat/_snaps/list-combine.md

       list_rbind(list(1, mtcars, 3))
     Condition
       Error in `list_rbind()`:
       !
-Each element of `x` must be either a data frame or NULL.
-Elements 1 and 3 are not.
+Each element of `x` must be either a data frame or `NULL`. i Elements 1 and 3 are not.
     Code
       list_cbind(list(1, mtcars, 3))
     Condition
       Error in `list_cbind()`:
       !
-Each element of `x` must be either a data frame or NULL.
-Elements 1 and 3 are not.
+Each element of `x` must be either a data frame or `NULL`. i Elements 1 and 3 are not.